DenysNahurnyi/find-places-around/README.md

         longitude: Float number from -89.9... to 89.9..., }

 It is not working now because I've changed all credentials in my AWS account.
-Feel free to download and use your own lambda.
+Feel free to download => change => deploy => and use your own lambda.